History of Andre Agassi in Timeline

 1995: Australian Open Victory and Winning Streak

-In 1995, Andre Agassi won the Australian Open and had a career-best 26-match winning streak during the summer hard-court circuit, but lost the US Open final to Sampras.
+In 1995, Andre Agassi won the Australian Open, defeating Pete Sampras.
+Agassi won three Masters Series events and had a 26-match winning streak that ended with a loss to Sampras in the US Open final.

-1995: Davis Cup Win and Rivalry with Sampras
+1995: Davis Cup Win and Peak of Rivalry with Sampras

 In 1995, the US won the Davis Cup with both Sampras and Agassi participating.
-They met five times during the year in title matches, with Agassi winning three of the finals, including the Australian Open.
-Sampras won the US Open title.
-Agassi took most of the fall season off, Sampras took over the No. 1 ranking for the end of the season.
+They met five times in title matches, including the Australian Open and the US Open.
+Agassi won three of the finals, including the Australian Open, but Sampras won the US Open.
+Sampras took over the No. 1 ranking at the end of the season.

 1995: US Open Final Meeting

-The 2002 US Open final marked the third meeting between Agassi and Sampras in a US Open final, with the first such meeting occurring in 1995.
+The US Open final between Agassi and Sampras in 2002 was their third meeting in a US Open final, but the first since 1995.

-In April 1996, Andre Agassi, along with athlete partners, opened a chain of sports-themed restaurant named Official All Star Café.
+In April 1996, Andre Agassi, along with five athlete partners, opened a chain of sports-themed restaurants named Official All Star Café.

 1996: Atlanta Olympics Gold Medal